edanshin/toy-robot-go/README.md

 - RIGHT - rotates the robot 90 degrees to the right without changing the position of the robot.

-- REPORT - announces the X,Y and F (direction) of the robot.
+- REPORT - announces the X,Y position and F (direction) of the robot.

 ### Conditions
 - The first valid command to the robot is a valid PLACE command, after that, any